cocos-creator/firedoc-2.x/README.md

 Overview
 --------

-FireDoc is forked from YUIDoc and mainly supported the following features:
+FireDoc is forked from YUIDoc and added some powerful enhanced features at [Syntax Guide](GUIDE.md)

-- direct members of module
-- file-based `@example`
-- single-line `@property`
-- added new tag `@enum`
-- added new tag `@callback`
-- added "Inherited tree"
-- markdown-based template

-YUIDoc is a [Node.js](http://nodejs.org/) application used at build time to generate API documentation for JavaScript code.
-YUIDoc is comment-driven and supports a wide range of JavaScript coding styles.
-The output of YUIDoc is API documentation formatted as a set of HTML pages including information about methods, properties, custom events and inheritance for JavaScript objects.
+> YUIDoc is a [Node.js](http://nodejs.org/) application used at build time to
+> generate API documentation for JavaScript code.
+YUIDoc is comment-driven and supports a wide
+> range of JavaScript coding styles.
+The output of YUIDoc is API documentation formatted as a
+> set of HTML pages including information about methods, properties, custom events and
+> inheritance for JavaScript objects.

-YUIDoc was originally written for the YUI Project; it uses YUI JavaScript and CSS in the generated files and it supports common YUI conventions like Custom Events.
-That said, it can be used easily and productively on non-YUI code.
+> YUIDoc was originally written for the YUI Project; it uses YUI JavaScript and CSS in the
+> generated files and it supports common YUI conventions like Custom Events.
+That said,
+> it can be used easily and productively on non-YUI code.

 Installation
 ------------